Canadians divided on Valentine's Day plans / To go out or not to go out... that is the question!

-TORONTO, ONTARIO -- (Marketwired) -- 02/07/17 -- This Valentine's Day, the great debate among couples rages on about whether to spend the night in - or venture out for a night on the town.
-According to a Leger omnibus survey commissioned by Pizza Pizza, 47 per cent of Canadians celebrating Valentine's Day would rather stay in and share a romantic evening at home, while 45 per cent prefer going out to enjoy a nice dinner.
+EDMONTON, ALBERTA -- (Marketwired) -- 02/08/17 -- This Valentine's Day, the great debate among couples rages on about whether to spend the night in - or venture out for a night on the town.
+According to a Leger omnibus survey, 47 per cent of Canadians celebrating Valentine's Day would rather stay in and share a romantic evening at home, while 45 per cent prefer going out to enjoy a nice dinner.

 Some other interesting findings from the Canada-wide survey:

--- 81 per cent of Canadians celebrate Valentine's Day - among those, 61 per cent have a date, 32 per cent don't, and five per cent said they "have a date with pizza" -- Quebecers who celebrate Valentine's Day are significantly more likely to consider fondue and cheese romantic foods, while the rest of Canadians are more likely to consider pizza, pasta, seafood and steak to be romantic -- Residents of Quebec are more likely to have a date on Valentine's Day -- 14 per cent of Canadians who celebrate Valentine's Day consider pizza to be a romantic food -- Of those staying home, 20 per cent will order in
+-- 81 per cent of Canadians celebrate Valentine's Day - among those, 61 per cent have a date, 32 per cent don't and five per cent said they "have a date with pizza" -- 82 per cent of Albertans celebrate Valentine's Day, 47 per cent of which have a date for the special day this year -- Residents in Manitoba and Saskatchewan who celebrate Valentine's Day are more likely to have a date with pizza over the rest of Canada (10 per cent vs. the national average of five per cent) -- Residents of Quebec who celebrate Valentine's Day are more likely to have a date on the day -- 14 per cent of Canadians who celebrate Valentine's Day consider pizza to be a romantic food -- Of those staying home, 20 per cent will order in

-The festively-shaped heart pizza is available at all traditional Pizza Pizza locations and is equivalent in size to a traditional 12" medium pizza and can be personalized with any two toppings for $11.49.
-Customers who opt for the special pizza shaped like a heart will also receive a box of heart-shaped chocolates and have a chance to win a two carat diamond ring.
+The Valentine Delight Pizza is available at all Pizza 73 locations for a limited time.
+It is equivalent in size to a traditional 12" medium pizza and can be personalized with any two toppings for $11.99.
+The Valentine Delight special also comes with a small box of heart-shaped chocolates and a chance to win a two-carat diamond ring.
+For more information on Pizza 73's menu items, visit www.pizza73.com.

 About the survey